 To elaborate on these points, I generally don’t like items to sit in my inventory for more than 3 months, so if this is happening I will begin to move to a my second Amazon pricing strategy.
 If I have a consistent supply of the item from a wholesale source or a retail store, I will often use this strategy as well.
 The reason for this is that I find I generally get at least a few more sales when I am matching the low price versus being 1.5% above the low.
 With that said, I do test to see which strategy will make the most sense on replenishable items, but I generally find I get at least a few more sales when I am matching the low.
 If the window to sell an item is short due to an upcoming holiday, an expiration date approaching, or any other time restriction, I look to move items to this matching strategy as well to give myself a better chance of making a sale in time.

 Here’s an example of an item I would use this strategy on.
 Amazon doesn’t allow “meltable” items in their fulfillment warehouses after April 30th, so if I bough a meltable item to resell now, or had some left in inventory, I would start looking to move them quickly.
 This M&Ms listing would be a good example, if I had them in my inventory, I would most likely look to match the low FBA price to try to make a quick sale so I don’t have to get the item sent back to me.

 That’s the “matching” pricing strategy that I use in a nutshell.
 It’s really as simple as matching the low FBA competition.

 That’s all I have for today.
 Any questions for me on this post?
-What repricing strategies do you use?
-What strategies have produced the best results for you?
+What Amazon pricing strategies do you use?
+What pricing strategies have produced the best results for you?
 Let me know in the comments below!